-Munduk is a remote town in the north of Bali set on a ridge running down from the northwestern rim of the Bedugul caldera.
-The ridge tumbles steeply on either side into the valleys below, where distant paddy and spice plantations create a spectacular scene both to the north and the south.
+Set along the twisting road from Bedugul towards the north coast’s Seririt, the appealing village stretches for just 700 metres along an escarpment running down from the northwestern rim of the Bedugul caldera.
+As the ridge tumbles steeply on either side into the valleys below, distant paddy and spice plantations create spectacular scenery.

-Most guesthouses and hotels in Munduk are able to arrange trekking within the local area and the nature reserve at Lake Tamblingan is a great spot to commence treks into the surrounding forest.
-Just north of Munduk town are Tanah Barak and Melanting waterfalls, which are excellent local attractions.
+Guesthouses and hotels arrange trekking within the area and many offer sometimes confusing hand-drawn maps to help you navigate independently.
+Nearby Tamblingan Nature Recreation Park is a great spot for treks around Danau Tamblingan (Lake Tamblingan) and into the surrounding forest.
+Just north of Munduk village, short hikes into the jungle reveal Tanah Barak, Melanting and Golden Valley waterfalls, which are excellent local attractions.

 The local guide association, Giri Suta, have set prices for guided treks in the area, and you can choose between three levels of English competence depending on whether you would like someone to explain in depth about the local flora, fauna and culture, or you just need a path pointer, or something in-between.
 Rates are per group (generally up to four).
 For two to three hours prices are 150,000/200,000/275,000 rupiah; three to four hours 250,000/300,000/375,000 rupiah; five to six hours 350,000/450,000 /550,000 rupiah.
 If you’re not up for trekking, Puri Lumbung Cottages offer a number of cultural classes as well as yoga.
 Or relax with a massage at Double O Massage, located in the middle of the village.